dydazy/mRNA2tRNA/README.md

 # m2tRNA
+We provide M2TRNA for testing on this Git, which can be used on the Jupterlab/Juternote.
+At the same time, we also provided the duplication process of all data in the manuscript.

 ### A machine learning based method that converts mRNA data into tRNA data.
 Here, we introduce an mRNA-to-tRNA tool (m2tRNA), a machine-learning model that incorporates biological constraints to infer tRNA levels from genome-wide mRNA data.